MENU

 Overnight: Hotel in Kathmandu.
 Meals Includes: Welcome group dinner.

-On first arrival in Kathmandu at Nepal International Airport received by our staff and guide, with warm Nepali traditional welcome.
-After, getting organized and then a short transfer to your hotel in the heart of Kathmandu city.
+Upon first arriving in Kathmandu at Nepal’s International Airport, you will be greeted by our staff and guide who will warmly welcome you with traditional Nepali hospitality.
+After getting situated, there will be a short transfer to your hotel located in the heart of Kathmandu city.

 Altitude: 1,350 m/ 4,428 feet (Kathmandu)